 Be creative and thoughtful in your process design.
-Consider formats other than a single meeting with an open discussion.
+Consider processes other than a single meeting with everyone where people just speaking up one after another.
 There may be important concerns that people are uncomfortable surfacing to the whole group.
 Consider multiple meetings with different constituent groups.
-Within meetings consider processes such as brainstorming, pair shares, or the use of a talking stick.
+Within meetings consider processes such as "pair shares" or the use of a "talking stick."

 Err on the side of fewer people in the room.
 A meeting with fewer people is more intimate, and creates a smaller audience that parties will be tempted to perform for.
-It means a smaller web of relationships that must be managed.
+It means a small web of relationships that must be managed.
 It also helps keep the discussion more focused, and perhaps most importantly, it means more average air time per participant.